ModelEarth/data-pipeline/timelines/observable/README.md

 	yarn dev

+Or: npm run dev

 Open a new terminal in the observable repo.
 And build a static site for self hosting:

 	yarn build

+Or: npm run build

 We'll rename the "dist" folder to "io".
 Doing so allows us to avoid merge conflicts if we were to remove /dist from the .gitignore file.